Agency information guide

 - a register of government contracts valued at over $150,000.

 While we try to make as much information as possible about our work publicly available, our office handles a great deal of sensitive information.
 For this reason, the Ombudsman Act contains detailed secrecy provisions.

 Schedule 2 of the GIPA Act, provides a list of excluded categories of information for certain agencies, including our office.
 This relates to information about our investigative, complaint handling and reporting functions.

-In these cases, we will advise the person seeking the information within 5 working days that their application is invalid and they may exercise their right of appeal with either the Information Commissioner or the Administrative Decisions Tribunal.
+In these cases, we will generally inform the person within seven working days that an application cannot be made for the information, If a person thinks the Ombudsman's decision is wrong, they may appeal to either the Information Commissioner or the Administrative Decisions Tribunal.

 When we receive valid access applications that are likely to be of interest to members of the public, we publish details of our response to the access application in our disclosure log.

 Statistics relating to how complaints were received and dealt with, and case outcomes relative to how complaints were received over a four year period (2010-2013)